Romansth/heart-disease-api/README.md

 cd heart-disease-api
 python smartwatch_simulator.py
 ```
-## Step 4: Go to heart-disease-api/frontend and open index.html
+## Step 4: Go to localhost:8000/patient

 After following all these steps, the demo app will successfully run on your local machine.